PUP Startup Script

 set startup_position center

-set borderless true// JavaScript: Respond to user actions
+set borderless true// JavaScript: Respond to user operations

 document.getElementById('toggle-border').addEventListener('click', async () => {